-Number Title Credits AS 91501 Demonstrate quality performance (rock climbing/surfing, mud run, scuba diving) 4 AS 91502 Examine a current physical activity event, trend, or issue and its impact on New Zealand society 4 AS 91504 Analyse issues in safety management 3 AS 91789 Devise strategies for a physical activity outcome 4
+Number Title Credits AS 91498 Evaluate physical activity experiences to devise strategies for lifelong well being 4 AS 91501 Demonstrate quality performance (rock climbing/surfing, mud run, scuba diving) 4 AS 91504 Analyse issues in safety management 3 AS 91789 Devise strategies for a physical activity outcome 4

 Entry requirements: Students taking this course will have an interest in outdoor pursuits including, rock climbing, water-based activities and other outdoor experiences.
-Students also taking this course may have a future interest in careers related to the outdoors or are wanting to go on and complete a Certificate in Outdoor Recreation.
+Students also taking this course may have a future interest in careers related to the outdoors, environmental conservation or are wanting to go on and complete a Certificate in Outdoor Recreation or become an outdoor educator/instructor.